Variance-Aware Sparse Linear Bandits: Omitted Proof in (Analysis of VOFUL2 )

 Therefore, plugging back into the expression of $\mathcal R_T^a$ gives (the term related with $\bar{\mathcal R_{n_\Delta^a}^{\mathcal F}}$ is dominated by the second term, as intuitively explained in the main text):

 The last term is simply bounded by $\O(s)$ after summing up over $\Delta$.
 Let us focus on the first term, where we need to upper bound the magnitude of $\bar{\mathcal R_n^{\mathcal F}}$.
-Applying \Cref{lem:ridge error bound} in the other direction (compared to the proof of \Cref{lem:Zhang unknown is overestimation}) will give, with probability $1-\delta$, the following also holds:
+Applying \Cref{lem:ridge error bound} shows that the following with probability $1-\delta$: